-A separate eCTD sequence must be submitted for each respective product/presentation with its own lifecycle.
+A separate PSUR eCTD sequence must be submitted for each respective eCTD lifecycle, even if the PSUR document covers multiple products.

-If a single PSUR has been prepared covering multiple products for which the lifecycle is in eCTD format, a separate submission (of that same PSUR document) must be made for each respective product.
-Separate standalone eCTD sequences grouping multiple products should not be created.
+If a single PSUR has been prepared covering multiple products a separate submission (of that same PSUR document) must be made for each respective product.